27 February 2015

 CARE OF CANCER PATIENTS

 EUROCARE is the widest collaborative research project on cancer survival in Europe.
-The project started in 1989 under the initiative of two research institutes, Istituto Nazionale Tumori (Milan, Italy) and Istituto Superiore di Sanità (Rome, Italy), with the participation of a large number of population-based Cancer Registries throughout Europe.
+The project started in 1989 under the initiative of two research institutes, Istituto Nazionale Tumori (Milan, Italy) www.istitutotumori.mi.it and Istituto Superiore di Sanità (Rome, Italy) www.iss.it, with the participation of a large number of population-based Cancer Registries throughout Europe.

 Aims of the study are: to provide an updated description of cancer survival time trends and differences across European countries, to measure cancer prevalence, and to study patterns of care of cancer patients.

-Thanks to a steadily growing number of participant Cancer Registries the study provides, on a regular basis, comprehensive publications on cancer survival in Europe.
+Thanks to a steadily growing number of participant Cancer Registries the study regularly provides comprehensive publications on cancer survival in Europe.

 The fifth and current edition, EUROCARE-5, includes data on more than 21 million cancer diagnoses provided by 116 Cancer Registries in 30 European countries.